sbaxter/cli/readme.md

 I have hacked my own prompt, but it is probably smarter to use the prompt in git [contrib](https://github.com/git/git/blob/master/contrib/completion/git-prompt.sh).

 ### VI Mode
-I use vi key bindings where possible: the bashrc file will `set -o vi` for editing the command line and the `inputrc` file will activate vi mode for other prompts (e.g. psql).
+I use vi key bindings where possible: the bashrc file will `set -o vi` for editing the command line and the `inputrc` file will activate vi mode for other readline prompts (e.g. psql).

 ## Credits
 * [georgeflanagin](https://github.com/georgeflanagin): my cli sensei